coolAlias/StructureGenerationAPI/README.md

 LIMITATIONS
 ===========
+World Gen
+The algorithms I use to place structures are currently not very sophisticated.
+You will get structures generating on top of or inside of each other at times, especially if you generate lots of them.
+They may also generate on village rooftops.
+I just included it to show that the API is not limited to onItemRightClick or onBlockActivated style methods, but is in fact much more flexible.

+Array Size
 Due to the maximum byte limit of static initializers, the structure array size cannot exceed 65535 bytes.
 What this means for you is that a single horizontal layer of your structure cannot exceed roughly 3400 blocks in area, so about a 68x50 rectangular base, judging by my tests so far.